-The 2017 Annual General Meeting resolved that the Board shall consist of seven members and no deputies.
-The Meeting re-elected Ulla Litzén, Annette Sadolin, Charlotte Strömberg, Karsten Slotte, Jan Söderberg, Per-Olof Söderberg and Jonas Wiström.
-Jonas Wiström was re-elected as Chairman of the board.

-Up to and including 12 December 2017, the CEO was not a member of the Board but attended Board meetings.
-As of 13 December 2017, the CEO is a member of the Board.
-The composition of the Board and an assessment of each Board member's independence is presented in more detail on pages 60-61.
+The 2018 Annual General Meeting resolved that the Board shall consist of six members, a reduction of one member, and no deputies.
+The Meeting re-elected Ulla Litzén, Annette Sadolin, Karsten Slotte, Jan Söderberg, Per-Olof Söderberg and Jonas Wiström.
+Charlotte Strömberg declined re-election.
+Per-Olof Söderberg was elected as Chairman of the Board.
+The CEO is part of the Board and attends Board meetings.
+The composition of the Board and an assessment of each Board member's independence is presented in more detail on ▶ pages 56-57.